Christian Zinsser: Stay and capture in Asia

+Later life

 With the return of about ten thousand German prisoners of war, Zinsser manages to return to West Germany on December 15, 1955.
 In 1957, Zinsser was accepted into the Foreign Service of the Federal Republic of Germany as a Legionnaire Councilor Second Class.
 Here he reached the rank of consul general.
 He worked in the Middle East Section of the Department of the Orient and was later sent to Portugal as a Counselor in Tehran.
 In 1969 he was appointed consul general in Porto Alegre and retired in 1972.
 He died in 1993, in Munich at the age of 86.